• Skip to primary navigation

 This is the point where the fillet will get seared and the honey and soy sauce will create a glaze.
 Don't worry if the salmon skin is blackened and crispy when you flip it over.
 The glaze on the fillet will be perfect once you remove it from the pan.

-Remove from skillet and serve right away.
-Garnish with chives, a sprig of fresh dill and lemon wedges.
+Remove the fillets from the skillet and serve right away.

 Oven Baked Option